Reverse the Effects of Damage and Decay with Restorative Dentistry

 - Dental Implants

 - These small titanium posts can be combined with a dental crown, denture, or dental bridge to replace one or more teeth from root to crown.
-Dental implants are highly recommended for patients suffering from tooth loss because of their added security and durability.
+Though they require a longer treatment timeline and cost more than traditional restorations, dental implants are highly recommended for patients suffering from tooth loss because of their added security and durability.
 We also offer the All-on-4® dental implant system.

 - Those who need to replace one or both dental arches due to extensive tooth loss can receive dentures to restore a natural-looking smile.
 We offer both traditional and implant-supported dentures.